kbfreder/wordle-analysis/README.md

 ## Setup
 - clone this repo
-- install necessary requirements
+- create virtual environment and install packages in `requirements.txt`
     - `pip install -r requirements.txt`

-- create virtual environment and install packages in `requirements.txt`
+- For web app, you will also need to install `tesseract` to your system.

-For web app, you will also need to install `tesseract` to your system.
 Here are some simple instrutions.
 You could also Google "how to install tesseract" and follow those; they are probably better.
 You may need to do this before you install the python library (`pytesseract`).
 I can't remember.

 **On MacOS**
 - `brew install tesseract`